oasys-kit/shadow3/README_CRL.txt

                         <-->
                         ddIn
                             <--- ddV ----->
-<-------pp------------>                             <----- qq ------->
+<-------p0------------>                             <----- q0 ------->

 The parameters that will be used to define the CRL are:

+ p0: physical distance from source plane (or continuation plane) to CRL's first interface
+ q0: physical distance from last interface of the CRL to the image plane (or continuation plane)
+ ddIn: lens thickness [along optical axis, in material]
+ ddV:  lens length [along optical axis, in vacuum]

+In addition, one may define the focal distances (needed to compute the interface shape and parameters):

  pp: focal source-crl distance
  qq: focal crl-image distance
- ddIn: lens thickness [along optical axis, in material] ?
- ddV:  lens length [along optical axis, in vacuum] ?

-In addition, one may define the focal distances (to define the interface shape and parameters):

- p0: physical focal source-crl distance
- q0: physical focal crl-image distance

 2) Example: Simulating the CRL of Snigirev et al. Nature 384, p49 (1996)